 Fundraising key principles

 COVID-19 is a public health emergency.
 Everyone needs to assess and manage the risks of COVID-19, and in particular fundraising organisations should consider the risks to their workers and supporters.
 As the lockdown restrictions begin to ease and phased approaches start to be introduced for how and when certain ways of working may return across the UK, charities and their partners will be thinking about what it means for fundraising activities that have been paused or stopped.
-Although going back to a complete ‘business as usual’ is unlikely to be acceptable or realistic – whether by charities, government, or the public – as some fundraising activities resume in the weeks and months ahead it is important that they are carried out sensitively, safely and responsibly.
+As some fundraising activities resume in the weeks and months ahead it is important that they are carried out sensitively, safely and responsibly.

 This guidance highlights the issues you should consider when adapting the way your organisation fundraises as lockdown measures are eased.
 In particular it provides advice on: